Come Dancing (song): Release

 "Come Dancing" was re-released during July 1983 in Britain due to its immense popularity in America, thus delaying the UK release of follow-up "Don't Forget to Dance" in the process.
-The track entered the chart at 92 on 24th July, and crept to 65, 43 and 29, before peaking at number twelve on the UK singles chart on 27 August 1983.
+The track entered the chart at 92 on 24 July, and crept to 65, 43 and 29, before peaking at number 12 on the UK singles chart on 27 August 1983.
 A Top of the Pops broadcast on 24 September 1983 featured videos of several current US hits including a lip-sync performance of "Come Dancing" by the band and a three-piece horn section, the Kinks' first appearance on the show since 1972.
-On 27 October 1983, Ray was given the One of the Most Played Songs of 1983 award by ASCAP for the song.
+Of the appearance, Ray reflected, "We were vindicated, because we showed we were still making good records."
+On 27 October 1983, Ray was given the "One of the Most Played Songs of 1983" award by ASCAP for the song.
 "Don't Forget to Dance" was later released as a follow-up single, charting at number 29 in the United States.

 Despite the success the single reached, it would be one of the Kinks' final hits in either Britain or America, ending the comeback the band had during the late 1970s and early 1980s.
 Ray said in 1996, "[I] wanted to quit in 1984, after 'Come Dancing.'
 I felt that that was the end of an era for the Kinks, and I wanted to stop the treadmill and step back and reappraise the whole thing, but we had another album to deliver.
 It seemed like we always had another album to deliver."
 Mick Avory left the band in 1984, a year after "Come Dancing" peaked in the USA.
 He later said, "I think leaving after a world wide hit with 'Come Dancing' was a good note to leave on."